-- History of the page and other curriculum-linked trips.
+- History off the page and other curriculum-linked trips.

-- Focus curriculum weeks e.g. poetry, music, art.
+- Focus curriculum weeks e.g. poetry, music, art, science PE.

 - A mix of formal and practical activities.

 We get satisfaction from providing an enriched, relevant curriculum for all children.
 We are proud of our children’s independence and learning skills.
-For more information about our curriculum and ways you can support at home, please contact your child’s teacher or click on the link below to view the national curriculum in full.
+For more information about our curriculum and ways you can support at home, please contact your child’s teacher or use the links below to view our curriculum in more detail.

 Phonics and Reading

 At Cunningham Hill Infant School, children learn to read with confidence and enjoyment through a structured teaching approach which includes the use of phonics, whole word recognition and comprehension and discussion.
 Teaching children to read is of paramount importance at Cunningham Hill Infant School.
 We believe reading is a life enhancing skill that is the entitlement of every child.
-We offer a balanced and creative, yet systematic, approach to the teaching of reading throughout the school; one which provides children with a teaching and application of phonics, alongside a focus on exploring comprehension, meaning and reading enjoyment.
+We have recently introduced Essential Letters and Sounds phonics scheme to offer a balanced and creative, yet systematic synthetic, approach to the teaching of reading throughout the school; one which provides children with a teaching and application of phonics, alongside a focus on exploring comprehension, meaning and reading enjoyment.
 We encourage children to love books, to love reading, to love finding out information and to love sharing stories together.

 Reading is an important part of the curriculum and is approached in many different ways including 1:1 reading, shared reading, group and whole class story sharing.
 We have a well-stocked library which is used by all the children, both formally and informally.
 Our children are supported to become fluent, confident readers who understand and can explain what they have read, thinking about pace and tone.
 They are also encouraged to become critical readers who can express opinions and preferences.
 Reading at home is also exceptionally valuable and we would like you to continue to support in this way by reading everyday with your child using either Bug Club or the texts supplied by school.